StevenShaw98/Q-Learning-based-ALA/README.md

 The optimization performance of QEALA is comprehensively evaluated against 14 state-of-the-art algorithms on the IEEE CEC2017 and CEC2022 benchmark suites, as well as 22 constrained real-world engineering problems.
 Experimental results reveal that QEALA demonstrates significant superiority in both solution accuracy and convergence speed, obtaining optimal solutions on 62.07% of CEC2017 functions (30-dimensional), 58.33\% of CEC2022 functions (20-dimensional), and 77.27% of engineering problems, respectively.
 Furthermore, QEALA is applied to construct a hybrid deep learning model QEALA-TCN-BiLSTM for wind power forecasting.
 Compared to mainstream deep learning models, the proposed model achieves lower prediction errors in 8-step-ahead forecasting with MSE=0.0115, R\textsuperscript{2}=0.8714, MAE=0.0687, and RMSE=0.1074.
 These findings highlight the promising potential of QEALA in tackling more challenging real-world engineering optimization problems.

 Source code will be uploaded after the paper is published.

-@ARTICLE{QEALA2025, author={Yaning Xiao and Yueqin Yin and Rui Zhong and Adam Slowik and Huiling Chen}, title={{Q-Learning Driven Artificial Lemming Algorithm with Elite Pool and Dynamic Vertical Crossover Strategy: A Case Study in Wind Power Forecasting}, year={2025} }